sysdea-libs/polyglot/README.md

 - [ ] Lint select cases somehow (maybe by comparing to a canonical language?).
 - [x] Accept strings for plural/ordinal/range.
 - [x] Deal with differing decimal marks.
+- [ ] Utility helpers for number formatting based on locale?
+(NumberFormat-ish?)
+- [ ] Compile to JavaScript.